According to the seed that is sown

 Turcotte’s bail has since been appealed and a new trial is scheduled for September 2015.
 Meanwhile, he is a free man with just the few usual restrictions required of a man out on bail.
 Last month, a tabloid published photos of Turcotte in a bar, throwing back his head and laughing, at something a guy sitting on the next barstool had said.

 Usually if you are convicted, the justice system almost anywhere in the world makes one point very clear to you up front – why it feels that you deserve to go to prison.
-Usually a convict will say,’ Okay, I know why they’re locking me up.’
-Whether he is guilty or not is a separate issue.
+Usually a convict will say,’ Okay, I know why they’re locking me up.
+Whether I am guilty or not is a separate issue’.
 Usually, there is one thing that a man languishing in prison won’t say – Hey I have no clue why I am here.

 Now let’s think of a guy who is born in abject poverty, in a slum in Kolkata to an alcoholic, abusive father.
 He is sitting there on the sidewalk, in rags, while his Dad runs a tea stall, when a late model Merc coasts to a halt right in front due to traffic.
-As he strains to see through the tinted glass, he sees a boy his age, smartly turned out, looking out at him with the same kind of bewilderment, though the same questions don’t cross his mind as they do in the mind of the little ragged boy on the sidewalk – Why him?
-Why not me?
+As he strains to see through the tinted glass, he sees a boy his age, smartly turned out, looking out at him with the same kind of bewilderment, though the same questions don’t cross his mind as they do in the mind of the little ragged boy on the sidewalk – Why is he in that car and not me?

 Religions tell us that nothing happens to a person that he does not for some reason or the other deserve.
 Hinduism and Buddhism go a bit further.
 For them, we are all actually reincarnations of a previous life and what we are in our present lives depends upon what we were and how we lived our previous lives, the only connection between the two lives being our soul.

-If I have been bad in this life, I might be born a cockroach in my next, like Dick Cheney most certainly will.
+If I have been bad in this life, I might be born a cockroach in my next, like Donald Trump almost certainly will.
 He won’t be no ordinary cockroach though.
-He will be born in a roach infested hovel in Kanpur and one day an exterminator will come in with a spray gun filled with DDT and demand,’ Where’s that Cheney roach?’ and spray him full of the stuff.
+He will be born in a roach infested hovel in Kanpur and one day an exterminator will come in with a spray gun filled with DDT and demand,’ Where’s that Trump roach?’ and spray him full of the stuff.

 This might explain the plight of the impoverished boy on the sidewalk.
 If he knew how to look on the brighter side, he would consider himself lucky he was at least reborn a human.
 Conversely, the boy inside the Merc must have been real good in his previous life.